ga-wdi-boston/ruby-object-model/README.md

   return result;
 }
 ```

-In the case above we created an internal object on the User object from which other
+In the case above we used prototypal inheriteranceon the User object from which
 instances of the User object can inherit.
 Now all instances of User can share in
 the common property of `totalDistance`

-## Lab

-This shouldn't take long.
-In your squads use prototypical inheriterance to create
-a method on an object which other instances of that object can inherit.

 ## Ruby Inheriterance